How to Write a Moving Eulogy

 Step 1: Choose the Tone

-So, choose a tone you want to express.
-Decide if it should be severe, religious, or even slightly humorous, or a mix of all.
+So, choose the tone you want to express.
+Decide if it should be serious, religious, even slightly humorous, or a mix of all.
 The easiest way is to consider your audience and the departed soul.
 For instance, the eulogy for a young child is different than that of an elderly person or a jolly young man.

 Make your decision and jump to the next step.

 Begin by introducing yourself to the audience, particularly how you’re related to the deceased.
 Add a couple of lines on your relationship with the person.
 But keep it brief.

 Start with a brief but thorough introduction of the departed soul.
 Include their date and place of birth, any family members and friends, academic qualifications, where they grew up, marital life, and how great of a family man they were.

 Focus more on their achievements, dreams, and special qualities instead of going into physical details.
 Like if they volunteered, membership in any club, and sacrifices for the community and nation at large.

 Step 4: Briefly Narrate Favorite Memories

 Many people tend to miss this important step.
 You need to add a couple of favorite memories you have of your loved one.
 A good story or two can help provide color and life to your eulogy and highlight the deceased’s personality.

 If you don’t have any suitable stories of your own, get help from others from family and friends.